How to sell on Shopify with Inriver

 Is your Shopify store built for the growth you expect?

-Shopify gives you the storefront, the checkout flow, and the reach.
+Shopify provides the storefront, checkout flow, and reach.
 What it doesn’t manage is the constant movement of product data that comes with every new SKU, update, or channel expansion.

-As your assortment grows, gaps emerge in areas Shopify isn’t built to handle on its own: enrichment, version control, multi-store alignment, and media coordination.
+As your product catalog expands, gaps tend to appear in areas Shopify is not designed to handle on its own, including enrichment, version control, multi-store alignment, and the coordination of product information with supporting content.

 You may also like…